Introducing the Homeowner Housing Panel (hohp)

 To take a complaint to the Homeowner Housing Panel, homeowners must first notify their property factor in writing of the reasons why they consider that the factor has failed to carry out their duties, or failed to comply with the Code.
 The property factor must also have refused to resolve the homeowner’s concerns, or have unreasonably delayed in attempting to resolve them.

-All provisions of the Act will come in to force on 1 October 2012.
+All provisions of the Act came into force on 1 October 2012.

 The Act provides for a public register of property factors to be set up and maintained by Scottish Ministers.
 Operating as a property factor without registration will be an offence which will be liable on summary conviction to a fine (not exceeding level 5 on the standard scale – currently £5000) or to imprisonment for a term not exceeding six months or both.